moladzbel/mb_support_bot/README.md

 - `{BOT_NAME}_DB_ENGINE` - Optional.
 Database library to use.
 Only `aiosqlite` is currently supported.
 - `{BOT_NAME}_SAVE_MESSAGES_GSHEETS_CRED_FILE` - Optional.
 Google Service Account credentials file.
 If set, all the income and outcome bot messages are being saved to Google Sheets.
 See the setup steps in "How To" below.
 - `{BOT_NAME}_SAVE_MESSAGES_GSHEETS_FILENAME` - Optional.
 File name of a spreadsheet where to send all the messages.
+- `{BOT_NAME}_DESTRUCT_USER_MESSAGES_FOR_USER` - Optional.
+If the bot should delete user messages in the user chat after specified amount of hours.
+Accepted values are between 1 and 47.
+- `{BOT_NAME}_DESTRUCT_BOT_MESSAGES_FOR_USER` - Optional.
+If the bot should delete its own messages in the user chat after specified amount of hours.
+Accepted values are between 1 and 47.

 ## Setting up bot menu